SUPPORT

 $10,000

-The Arboretum’s boxwood collection is one of the most complete collections of temperate-growing boxwood in the world.
-It provides key genetic materials to Arboretum scientists in order to research disease resistant varieties.
+The Arboretum’s National Boxwood Collection is one of the most complete assortments of temperate-growing boxwood worldwide.
+It provides key genetic materials to Arboretum scientists for disease-resistance research.

 Members of our Boxwood Level are critical to conserving the Arboretum and ensuring the long-term success of its mission.